-6.27.
-No significant wading bird species have been recorded utilising the application site during the targeted bird surveys.
-It is considered unlikely that the application site is utilised regularly by wading birds and waterfowl.
-Therefore, there are considered to be no significant impacts on the waterfowl assemblage associated with Burry Inlet Ramsar Site and SSSI.
-The works are likely to have no significant impact on the Ramsar Site and SSSI.
+6.26.
+No significant wading bird species have been recorded utilising the site during the targeted bird surveys.
+It is considered unlikely that the site is utilised regularly by wading birds and waterfowl.
+Therefore, there are considered to be no significant impacts on the waterfowl assemblage associated with Burry Inlet Ramsar Site, SPA and SSSI.
+The works are likely to have no likely significant impact on the Ramsar Site, SPA and SSSI.
+In compliance with Future Wales Policy 18, there are considered to be no significant adverse impacts on nationally statutory designated sites for nature conservation.

-Penyfodau Fawr To Llewitha and Alcoa Wet Meadows SINCs
+Penyfodau Fawr To Llewitha, Alcoa Wet Meadows and Stafford Common SINCs